 The following education performances are a product of the Hylton Performing Arts Center’s relationship with Prince William County Public Schools, Manassas City Public Schools, and Manassas Park City Schools.

 Each year, the Hylton Center works together with local school systems to design custom arts experiences for students.
-Below are some of this season's opportunities open to public, private, and home school students.
+Below are some of this season's opportunities.
+For more information and registration details email Hylton@gmu.edu

 Virtual Field Trips

 Born and raised in Monterrey, Mexico, Sonia De Los Santos was born with a smile on her face (as her mom always says) and she can easily find things in the world that bring her joy.
 In this special concert recorded in New York City with her band, Sonia shares songs about things that make her happy: migrating birds, being grateful to her parents, her new hometown of New York City, and the importance of hope!
 These songs in Spanish and English are inspired by various Latin American rhythms, including son jarocho, cumbia, gaita, currulao and huayno hailing from Mexico, Colombia, Peru, and North American folk traditions from the United States.
 Messages of joyful community music-making and cultural bridge-building will inspire children and grownups of all backgrounds.